csys-fresher-batch-2019/sql-swaathik/README.md

 * Students should be able to view all the courses.
 * Students should be able to view their batch details.
+* Students should be able to view their own details.
 * Students should be able to view their payment details.
+*

 ### Feature 1: List all Course
 ```sql